On this page

 A database that covers 64,000 publicly-traded companies + more than 275 million private companies from 225 countries.
 Where available (primarily, but not exclusively for publicly-traded firms), MINT Global and the related database, ORBIS, provides detailed financials, including annual reports, as well as relevant industry reports.

 Available on one computer near the scanners and photocopiers on the main (3rd) floor of the W.A.C.
 Bennett Library (SFU Burnaby).
-See the database description for help guides and for details on how to log into this database.
+See these FAQs for help guides and for details on how to log into this database.

 Thomson Reuters Eikon + Datastream